Asian markets mostly up as traders look for China-US progress | Devdiscourse

 Optimism over the issue took a jolt at the weekend when Donald Trump said he did not want to make a piecemeal deal -- an option that had been floated -- and instead was determined to sign a complete agreement.
 He also said he saw no need to strike it before the November 2020 election.

-There is a worry that the readings could tempt the Federal Reserve from pushing on with further interest rate cuts, though comments from a number of bank board members.
-Hong Kong gained 0.5 percent after six days of losses and Shanghai rose 0.2 percent, while Tokyo went into the break 0.2 percent higher.
+But that was followed by figures showing a slight pick-up in US manufacturing, easing concerns about a feared weakening of the world's top economy.
+There is a worry that the readings could tempt the Federal Reserve from pushing on with further interest rate cuts.

+Hong Kong gained 0.2 per cent in the afternoon following six days of losses and Shanghai ended up 0.3 per cent, while Tokyo finished 0.1 per cent higher.
+Seoul and Singapore each put on 0.5 per cent with Manila, Mumbai and Bangkok also up.

-Sydney and Seoul edged up slightly, while Singapore put on 0.3 percent and Taipei was flat.
-Wellington and Manila dropped while Jakarta lost one percent.
+Sydney and Taipei were barely moved, while Wellington dipped 0.1 per cent and Jakarta sank more than one per cent.
 Forex traders will be keeping a close eye on London, where judges will rule on whether Prime Minister Boris Johnson's decision to call an extended parliamentary recess was legal ahead of an October 31 Brexit date.

 With British and EU leaders still unable to break the deadlock there is growing concern that Britain will leave without a deal, despite a move by MPs to prevent such a scenario.
 "Expect fireworks on the British pound... with the UK Supreme Court due to release its ruling on the proroguing of Parliament," said OANDA senior markets analysts Jeffrey Halley.